 - April 2021: New Client Data Act is due to enter into force on 1 April 2021.

 The changes will be made in stages.
 Recording of the new informing function in the healthcare service will be enabled in the first stage.
 However, the new informing function will also include the data for social welfare services.
 In future, clients can refuse to consent to the sharing of all their data at the same time.

-Changes to data sharing as a result of the new law
+Changes to data sharing

 - The clients will have to be issued with new information

 - All clients must be informed again with regard to the Kanta Services and the related rights.
 Clients must be informed in connection with the first contact at the latest.
 The information can also be given via My Kanta Pages.

 - Right to refusal

 - In future, clients can refuse to consent to the sharing of all of their patient data at once.
 The current refusals will remain in force, i.e. a client can issue a refusal concerning individual appointments or service providers in the healthcare service.

 - Consents in the healthcare service will no longer be applied